borisdj/FixedWidthParserWriter/README.md

 There are 2 main types of usage that are explained in the following segments:
 **1. LineFields**
 **2. FileFields** and
-3. *CustomFileFields*
+3. *CustomFileFields* (additional third type)
-Both are simple to use and easily configured with Attributes.
+All are simple to use and easily configured with Attributes.

 ## Contributing
 If you find this project useful you can mark it by leaving a Github **\*Star**.